adrido/minetest-mapper-cpp/doc/manual.rst

 	The major and minor interval can be configured using `--sidescale-interval`_.

-	Images of scales on the top, left and on both sides
+	Images of scales on the top, left and on both sides:

 	.. image:: images/drawscale-left.png
 	.. image:: images/drawscale-top.png